kalindkaria/EE-712_Spring_2019_IIT-B/README.md

 # EE-712_Spring_2019

-This repo consists of all the resources and lab experiments taken under EE-712 (Embedded System Design) course in Spring 2019 at IIT Bombay.
+This repo consists of all the resources and lab experiments taken under **EE-712 (Embedded System Design)** course in Spring 2019 at IIT Bombay.

+Course taken by:

+Prof. Dinesh Sharma and Prof. P. C. Pandey